timmay54/FreeGLUT-on-Windows/README.md

 3. Create a Project
     1. At the VisualStudio main screen, click "Create new project"
-        * Project Type: "Windows Console Application"
+        * Project Type: "Console Application"
         * Select the defaults, and then click Create

     2. There will not be any files, so you will need to create one (main.cpp)